plone/plone.restapi-client/docs/actions/types.md

 ## Add Type Field/Fieldset

+### Mutation function

+Use the `createTypeFieldMutation` function to get the mutation for adding a field/fieldset to the type provided.

+### Hook

-This function can be used to add a fieldset to the type provided.
+Use the `useCreateTypeField` hook to add a field/fieldset to the type provided.

-- Function name: `createTypeFieldMutation`

 ### Parameters